dkatina/Search-and-Sort-Algos---146/lecture_note.md

 - The students should be able to implement sorting algorithms, such as bubble sort and merge sort, in Python to organize data structures effectively.
 - The students should be able to comprehend practical scenarios where choosing the appropriate search and sorting algorithms is crucial for optimizing efficiency and performance in real-world applications.

+### In-place vs Out-of-Place Algos

+##### In-Place:
+Modifys the orginal variable (modifies values within their place in memory).
+Example of in-place is .sort().

+##### Out-of-Place:
+Returns a modified version of the original variable, without manipulating the original var. (copies and manipulates orignal values, to be stored in another place in memory)

 ### Searching Algorithms